Ike Turner: 1951–1954: Session musician and talent scout

 While in Helena, Turner tried to recruit Little Walter to record for Modern in January 1952, but Little Walter was on his way to Mississippi.
 In 1952, Turner discovered Little Junior Parker in West Memphis, and they formed a band with Matt "Guitar" Murphy.
 Turner recorded Parker's first single, "You're My Angel" / "Bad Women, Bad Whiskey", credited to Little Junior Parker and the Blue Flames.
 That summer Turner recorded with the new vocalist and pianist in his band, Marion Louis Lee, resulting in "My Heart Belongs to You" / "Looking for My Baby".
-The records were released on RPM as Bonnie and Ike Turner.
+The records were released on RPM as Bonnie and Ike Turner and they performed together at the Hippodrome in Memphis.
 Turner married Lee in September 1952.

-Unbeknownst to Turner, during his time in West Memphis, he met Elvis Presley who was a truck driver.
+Unbeknownst to Turner, during his time in West Memphis, he met Elvis Presley, who was a truck driver.
 He recalled, "[Presley] was just a white boy that would come over to black clubs.
 He would come in and stand behind the piano and watch me play.
 I never knew he was no musician."
 Turner discovered his identity many years later after Presley approached him when they were both playing at the International Hotel.

-To accommodate his then-wife Bonnie, who also played piano, Turner taught himself how to play guitar by ear and Willie Kizart taught him blues guitar techniques.
-He began playing guitar in sessions in 1953, and by 1954 with the assistance of Joe Bihari he built a makeshift recording studio at a defunct Greyhound bus station in Clarksdale.
+To accommodate his then-wife Bonnie, who also played piano, Turner taught himself how to play guitar by ear, and Willie Kizart taught him blues guitar techniques.
+He began playing guitar in sessions in 1953, and by 1954, with the assistance of Joe Bihari, he built a makeshift recording studio at a defunct Greyhound bus station in Clarksdale.
 Turner used his Kings of Rhythm as session musicians.
-They played on many recording for Bihari's Modern, RPM, and Flair labels.
-Some of the artist Turner backed on piano and guitar during this period include Elmore James, Johnny Ace and the Flairs.
+They played on many recordings for Bihari's Modern, RPM, and Flair labels.
+Some of the artists Turner backed on piano and guitar during this period include Elmore James, Johnny Ace and the Flairs.
 Around this time Turner discovered Billy "The Kid" Emerson in Greenville.
 He brought Emerson to record at Sun Records and backed him on guitar in 1954.